Frequently Asked Questions

 How does Screedflo compare to traditional sand and cement floor screeds?

-What can flowing screed be used for?
+What can liquid screed be used for?

 Can flowing screeds be used with under floor heating?

-Flowing screeds are ideal for application over both electric and water under floor heating systems because of the flowable consistency that fully encompasses the heating pipes.
+Anhydrite screeds are ideal for application over both electric and water under floor heating systems because of the flowable consistency that fully encompasses the heating pipes.
 Flowing screeds have excellent thermal conductivity and minimal thermal expansion.

+What about cracking?
 Do flowing screeds need reinforcement to prevent cracking?

 How much do I need?